epimath/sFIM-param-reduction/README.md

 > The underlying connections between identifiability, active subspaces, and parameter space dimension reduction.
 Brouwer AF and Eisenberg MC.
 Arxiv preprint: (add link here once it's up)

-Questions?
-Contact Marisa Eisenberg (marisae@umich.edu) or Andrew Brouwer (brouweaf@umich.edu).
+Please cite the paper referenced above if you use our code or adapt it for your project.

 The code given here will generate the figures used in the examples and case studies---these include a couple of basic, toy examples, as well as two real-world applications:

 - Modeling the cell cycle in cancer ([1](https://doi.org/10.1098/rsfs.2010.0008))

 - Cholera transmission using the SIWR model ([2](https://doi.org/10.1007/s11538-010-9507-6),[3](https://doi.org/10.1016/j.jtbi.2012))

-Please cite the paper referenced above if you use our code or adapt it for your project.
+**Questions?
+Contact Marisa Eisenberg (marisae@umich.edu) or Andrew Brouwer (brouweaf@umich.edu).**